in the world for U.S. exports of processed foods, totaling $919 million in 2021

 A focus on purchasing fresh local food by many restaurants and cafés provides advantages to local producers and suppliers.

-2020 U.S. exports of agricultural products to Australia totaled just over US$1.3 billion, a mild decline of 2% compared to the prior year.
-Over US$1 billion were of the consumer oriented variety or just over 78% of the agricultural total, also with a decline of 7%.
-Australia also ranks 8th in the world for U.S. exports of processed foods, totaling US$955.7 million in 2020, which was up 2% from that of 2019.
+2021 U.S. exports of agricultural products to Australia totaled just over US$1.4 billion, a decline of 7% compared to the prior year.
+Over US$1.1 billion were of the consumer oriented variety or just over 78% of the agricultural total, with a decline

 Top U.S. processed food exports to Australia included: